biocorecrg/microbiome_procedures/README_mothur_16S.txt

 #    or, for files like this 30427-90_S46_L001_R1_001.fastq.gz
 #	 or 30745-LAL-0025-A_S29_L001_R1_001.fastq.gz, with the same first 6 characters
 #      $ for i in ../../data/*_R1_*.gz; do file=`basename $i`; file=${file:6}; file=${file%S*}; file=`echo $file | sed s/[_-]//g`; echo $file  $i `echo $i | sed s/_R1_/_R2_/g`; done >> stability.file
+#
-#	 and remove from this file unwanted samples (e.g., those that didn't pass QC).
+#	 and remove from stability.file unwanted samples (e.g., those that didn't pass QC).
 #
 #	 Make sure to keep sample names as short as possible (2-4 characters) and remove from them
 #      any non-letter characters, otherwise it will be impossible to filter them out inside mothur.